SilverMonkeyGmbH/v61_docs/Installation.rst

 #.
 Create database ``SIM_v61_R001``
 #.
 Grant SilverMonkey Service Account (``sim-svc-sql``) "db_owner" rights for the corresponding database
 #.
-Import .SQL file from installation media into SQL Management Studio
+Import .SQL file from installation media (.\\Database) into SQL Management Studio
 #.
-Make sure ``using`` command aims to the correct database created above and execute script
+Make sure the **using** command aims to the correct database created above and execute script